“For many children Roald Dahl is synonymous with reading.”

 At that point a wild and marvelous idea came to me.

 Why shouldn’t I go in the Baby Austin?
 I really did know how to drive.
 My father had always allowed me to move the automobiles around when they came in for repair.
 He let me drive them into the workshop and back out again afterward.
 And sometimes I drove one of them slowly around the pumps in first gear.
 I loved doing that.
 And I would get there much quicker if I went by car.
 This was an emergency.
 If he was wounded and bleeding badly, then every minute counted.
 I had never driven on the road, but I would surely not meet any other cars at this time of night.
 I would go very slowly and keep close to the proper side.

 That’s from Danny, the Champion of the World, introduced to my classmates and me by the lovely Ms. Greer, who read it during story time.
 I hadn’t known books could be that good.

-There’s no link to his Independent obituary, the one I liked best.
+PS There’s no link to his Independent obituary, the one I like best.
 It’s reproduced below for educational purposes.